kierncb/K-12_Enrollment_Dashboard/README.md

 ## Data Structure
 Enrollment database structure as seen below consists of 67 columns with a total row count of 60,172 records.

+⚠️ **Privacy Notice**: Due to data privacy policies, the enrollment dataset used is confidential and not available for public distribution.

 ![alt text](Enrollment_ERD.png)

 ## Work Highlights